 A successful wine marketing career followed working with wine producers from five different wine regions over 15 years – Ben travelled the globe promoting Australian wines for both small and large wineries.
 In 2016 whilst working in Melbourne a decision was made to move back home to South Australia and to the Barossa Valley.
 The concept of finding a ‘Wine legend’ was conceived over a bottle of one of the new breed of producers in the region.

 “I see the wine industry changing as consumers want a real connection with the food and beverages we consume – telling stories over a fantastic bottle of wine brings you into the moment of discovery”.

 “I love what I do and when I find something new and someone who wants to share that moment with you – that will probably end up on one of my wine tours the very next week”.

-Wine Legends are what make wine regions great by providing great experiences, it is my aim to hunt out the best of the Barossa Valley and share it in a fun and interesting way.
+Wine Legends are what make wine regions great by providing authenticity, it is my aim to hunt out the best experiences and share them in a fun and interesting way.

 Wineries in the Barossa Valley